Why should you visit the Vimy Ridge Memorial in France?

 I too did those things (and loved them) but my favourite day trip turned out to be the Vimy Ridge Memorial.

-One of the reasons why I started this blog was because when I was smack dab in the middle of the Seine River on spotty Wifi, I wished that there was information out there to help us navigate this kind of thing.
+One of the reasons that I started this blog was because when I was smack dab in the middle of the Seine River on spotty wifi, I wished that there was information out there to help us navigate this kind of thing.
 (If you are interested in my other reasons, check out my About Me page here.)

 - The Battle of Vimy Ridge is one of the most recognized battles of the First World War, from April 9-12th, 1917.

 - The names of 11 000 Canadian soldiers, whose bodies were never located after the war, are engraved in the limestone.

 - This monument is located on lands granted by France to the Canadian people!
 Yes, you can visit Canada in France!

 They have completely outdone themselves in the preservation of this historical site.